Former Norfolk police officer fatally shot while off duty in Georgia

 The news has shocked law enforcement in Norfolk, where Valmond served for years as a police officer and a sheriff’s deputy.
 He had just left the police department in October after serving since 2015.

+“During his career with the Norfolk Police Department, Wolf was assigned to the public housing communities in the First Patrol Division,” the Norfolk Police Department said in a statement.
+“For those that had the pleasure of working closely with Wolf, you can’t help but remember his unwavering enthusiasm and dedication to serve and support the citizens of Norfolk.
+Our thoughts and prayers are with Wolf’s wife, daughter, and family as they mourn this sudden and tragic loss.”

+Norfolk Sheriff Joe Baron said Valmond, who served as a deputy from July 2011 to January 2015, was “always ready to serve and protect” and was “kind, warm, smart and loving.”

-“It is with a very heavy heart we received the news of the completely senseless murder of Wolf Valmond,” Sheriff Joe Baron wrote on Facebook. “… Always had a smile for everyone he encountered.
-Always ready to serve and protect.
-Kind, warm, smart, and loving.
-He will be missed by all who knew him, but he is a great loss to our community and our nation as someone who stood the line to keep us all safe.
+“It is with a very heavy heart we received the news of the completely senseless murder of Wolf Valmond,” Baron wrote on Facebook. ” … He will be missed by all who knew him, but he is a great loss to our community and our nation as someone who stood the line to keep us all safe.
 Praying for his family and friends.
 May he Rest In Peace.

 CBP says the investigation into the shooting is ongoing.